randofan/MyCalendar/README.md

 2. Implement the extension for multiple browsers, not just Chrome.
 3. Allow the user to download an .ics file or open a new calendar/event in common calendar apps (Google calendar, Apple calendar).

+# Developer Guidelines

 ## Repository Layout
 - src/popup: main execution thread
 - src/scripts: content script

-# Build
+## Build

-There's no need to build a Chrome extension because it's loaded as unpacked into Chrome.
+There's no need to build the Chrome extension because it's loaded as unpacked into Chrome.

-# Test
+## Test

 ### Dependencies
 - install ```npm```